cube-js/cube/docs/content/Schema/schema-execution-environment.md

 ---

 Cube.js Schema Compiler uses [Node.js VM](https://nodejs.org/api/vm.html) to
 execute schema compiler code.
-It gives required flexibility allowing to transpile schema files before they get executed, allow to store schema in external databases and execute untrusted code in safe manner.
-Cube.js Schema JavaScript is standard JavaScript supported by Node.js starting version 8 with following exceptions.
+It gives required flexibility allowing transpiling schema files before they get executed, storing schemas in external databases and executing untrusted code in a safe manner.
+Cube.js Schema JavaScript is standard JavaScript supported by Node.js starting in version 8 with the following exceptions.

 ## Require

-Being executed in VM data schema JavaScript code doesn't have access to [Node.js require](https://nodejs.org/api/modules.html#modules_require_id) directly.
+Being executed in VM data schema, JavaScript code doesn't have access to [Node.js require](https://nodejs.org/api/modules.html#modules_require_id) directly.
 Instead `require()` is implemented by Schema Compiler to provide access to other data schema files and to regular Node.js modules.
-Besides that data schema `require()` can resolve Cube.js packages such as `Funnels` unlike standard Node.js `require()`.
+Besides that, the data schema `require()` can resolve Cube.js packages such as `Funnels` unlike standard Node.js `require()`.

 ## Node.js globals (process.env, console.log and others)

 Data schema JavaScript code doesn't have access to any standard Node.js globals like `process` or `console`.
-In order to access `process.env`, helper service can be introduced outside of `schema` directory:
+In order to access `process.env`, utility functions can be added outside the `schema/` directory:

 **tablePrefix.js:**